 It should be understood that no benefits can carry financial obligations that could extend beyond the period of the funding.
 Commitments to employees must, therefore, be approached with caution.
 Human Resources should be contacted for clarification as to which plans apply and the related employer and employee costs.

 The terms and conditions of employment should be clearly spelled out in writing to the employee.
 These should identify the rate of pay, hours of work, provision for vacation, period of appointment, the optional benefits to be included, and the cost-sharing of these optional benefits.
 If the offer is being made to a non-Canadian, who does not have permanent residence status, the letter should indicate that the offer of employment is conditional upon obtaining approval by Canada Employment.
 Because Simon Fraser University is on a bi-weekly pay cycle, rates of pay should never be expressed on a monthly basis.
 They should be shown as bi-weekly, annual, or semester rates.
 If a semester rate is used, the period cited should conform with the official semester dates determined by Payroll.

-Sample draft letters are attached - Click here to download in .doc format – which cover (a) short-term minimum requirements and (b) long-term employment situations.
+Sample draft letter is attached - Click here to download in .doc format – which cover (a) short-term minimum requirements and (b) long-term employment situations.
 Copies should be sent to the Departmental Assistant, Human Resources, and Financial Services (attached to FPP4).

 2.4 Payroll Appointment

 The grant holder completes the FPP 4 Appointment form (as per instructions attached), has the employee complete the Personal Data (FPP7) and Income Tax Exemption (TD1) forms and forwards them, along with a copy of the appointment letter, to the Financial Services.
 Because of legislated payment deadlines it is imperative that appointments be set up promptly.

 Research and Awards will verify the account and centre information, confirm availability of funds and forward the forms to Payroll, which will complete the forms and input them to data conversion.